 Pam Jarvis, sam-culture and Mel Larsen will assess options, research visitor needs and expectations and review best practice in leading attractions nationally to define the opportunities for the National Trust.

-A consortium of the largest and most influential arts membership organisations has received a grant of £1.1 million from ACE to run large a scale national collaborative programme led by the visual and performing arts sectors to increase levels of arts engagement by families and young people.
+A consortium of the largest and most influential arts membership organisations has received a grant of £1.1 million from ACE to run a large scale national collaborative programme led by the visual and performing arts sectors to increase levels of arts engagement by families and young people.

-sam-culture in association with Catherine Rose Organisation and Catherine Sutton are commissioned to produce the evaluation
+sam-culture in association with Catherine Rose Organisation and Catherine Sutton are commissioned to produce the evaluation.